Murder trial in 2020 Champaign shooting ends with hung jury

 Jurors deliberated for about five hours before telling the judge they could not come to a unanimous verdict in the case of D’Andre Miller, 35, who was charged with the Feb.
 3, 2020, first-degree murder of Gaylend Ryan Allen-Davis, 33, also of Champaign.

-Judge Randy Rosenbaum instructed them to keep deliberating, but about 45 minutes later, he declared a mistrial after the foreperson told him there was no way that further deliberation would result in a unanimous decision.
+Judge Randy Rosenbaum instructed the nine women and three men to keep deliberating, but about 45 minutes later, he declared a mistrial after the foreperson told him there was no way that further deliberation would result in a unanimous decision.
 He set the case over to May 3.

 The trial had started Monday with jury selection.